Evert Lundquist: Parallels with British Artist Bloomberg

 As noted, the early 1940s were a pivotal time for Lundquist.
 His style was changing, somewhat radically, from his previous aesthetics.
 What would generally now be termed modern abstract art, was in its prime development stages in the early 1940s, particularly in the United States.
 In many ways, Lundquist and other European artist were developing similar approaches to art independently of other artists.
 Artist Cliff Holden made such an observations when he first saw Lundquist's works.
 He found the works to be quite a revelation.
 He felt Lundquist and his mentor, artist David Bloomberg, had been creating similar works; The artists were paralleling the "philosophy, theory and practice" of the other.
 The artists had begun to create images "in mass" as opposed to images which used detail for narration.
-Bloomberg, at the Borough Polytechnic, would latter teach artists Frank Auerbach and Leon Kossoff.
+Bloomberg, at the Borough Polytechnic, would later teach artists Frank Auerbach and Leon Kossoff.
 Auerbach and Kossoff are often referenced as having stylistically similarities with Lundquist.

 That two or more artists may follow a similar trajectory while unknown to each other, and unaware of the esthetics of the other artist, is familiar.
 An example can be found in the early beginnings of pop art.
 A baffled (and somewhat suspicious) Andy Warhol could not account for the similarity of his work and the work of Roy Lichtenstein, the most obvious differences being that Lichtenstein continued to rely more on the painterly process while Warhol had already begun to apply the concept of commercial appeal and early ideas of mass-production to his art.